stormpath/stormpath-django/README.rst

 This library provides user account storage, authentication, and authorization with `Stormpath <https://stormpath.com>`_.

 This library works with Python 2.7.x and Python 3.3+.
+It supports Django versions 1.6+.

 .. note::
     This library will NOT work on Google App Engine due to incompatibilities